jarekb123/async_cubits/article_future_stream_cubit.md

 # See more

-As you can see, the `FutureCubit` or `StreamCubit` significantly reduces the amount of code used to handle states of async data.
+As you can observe, the `FutureCubit` or `StreamCubit` significantly reduces the amount of code needed to handle states for asynchronous data.

-Go check the package on [pub.dev](https://pub.dev/packages/async_cubits) and [GitHub](https://github.com/jarekb123/async_cubits).
+Check out the package on [pub.dev](https://pub.dev/packages/async_cubits) and [GitHub](https://github.com/jarekb123/async_cubits).

-In the next article I'll describe the usage of `MutationCubit` which is also a part of `async_cubits` package.
+In the next article, I will describe the usage of `MutationCubit`, which is also a part of the `async_cubits` package.